momen567/shinner/README.md

 Fetches basic account information, such as username, user ID, email, phone number, and payment information if there is.

 **Crash Client**
-Essentially spam-switches themes and language to lag/crash any who is using that account's client.
+Essentially spam-switches themes and language to lag/crash anyone who is using that account's client.

 # 📝 Installation